mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-## Q: What can I do when the error message `MemoryError: std::bad_alloc` is reported during the execution of the operator？
+## Q: What can I do when the error message `MemoryError: std::bad_alloc` is reported during the execution of the operator?

 A: The reason for this error is that the user did not configure the operator parameters correctly, so that the memory space applied by the operator exceeded the system memory limit, and the system failed to allocate memory.
 The following uses mindspore.ops.UniformCandidateSampler as an example for description.